 In 2005, five Mid-Shore counties, together with state pro bono legal services groups, identified a need on the Eastern Shore for an agency that could connect attorneys willing to donate their time with low-income individuals in need of civil legal representation.
 Mid-Shore Pro Bono became the first regional pro bono referral agency in the state of Maryland and remains Eastern Shore’s only such agency.

-Family law continues to be Mid-Shore Pro Bono’s largest program.
-It began offering the Collaborative Practice Reduced Fee Project as an alternative dispute resolution method to resolve domestic issues outside of court.
-It also began offering additional assistance to women through the Women’s Family Law Project, and Limited Scope Representation to allow more clients to afford legal assistance by participating in preparing their own cases.
+Family law continues to be MSPB’s largest program.
+To reduce some of these cases’ burden on the courts, MSPB began offering the Collaborative Practice Reduced Fee Project as an alternative domestic dispute resolution method, along with Women’s Family Law and Limited Scope Representation to allow more clients to afford legal assistance by participating in preparing their own cases.

 Specialized projects evolved to serve both young and senior residents.
 The Community Conferencing Project began bringing victims and young offenders together to reach agreements through a powerful social justice process.
 The project’s Daily Rap and Youth Rap take conflict resolution and communication skills directly to students though school-based and after-school programs.
 The Elder Law Project integrates services from many of the other programs and tailors them to seniors’ unique needs.

-Finally, court liaisons—“Mid-Shore Pro Bono on wheels”—take all of these services directly to the courts in each county, coordinating with the courts, clients and attorneys.
-The liaisons’ outreach efforts are vital in ensuring the Mid-Shore’s diverse population can take advantage of available legal resources.
+These programs can only help if those who need the services are aware MSPB can help.
+To that end, MSPB created innovative Court Liaison positions.
+These mobile representatives take MSPB’s services directly to the courts in each county, coordinating with the courts, clients and attorneys, and ensuring the Mid-Shore’s diverse population can take advantage of available legal resources.

 2017 Annual Report